quantum-tinkerer/pymablock/docs/source/algorithms.md

 There are many ways to solve this problem that give identical expressions for
 $\mathcal{U}$ and $\tilde{\mathcal{H}}$.
 We are searching for a procedure that satisfies two additional constraints:
-- Its only requires computing Cauchy products and therefore has the lowest possible scaling of complexity.
+- It only requires computing Cauchy products and therefore has the lowest possible scaling of complexity.
 - It does not require multiplications by $H_0$.
 This is because perturbation theory terms have energies in denominators, and those must cancel with $H_0$